Tens of billions in rent relief is bogged down

 The program in Texas is covering unpaid rent and utilities going as far back as March 13, 2020, and can pay for up to two months of future rent and utilities.
 The relief for Texas renters caps out at $4,600 per month.

-How to make your own rent relief
+Make your own rent relief

 - Eliminate debt.
 If your budget is stretched to the limit every month because of multiple high-interest debts, consider rolling them all into a single, lower-interest debt consolidation loan.
 You’ll pay less in interest and potentially wipe out your debt sooner.

-- Find a new job.
+- Land a new job.
 The hiring boom taking place in the U.S. right now is an excellent opportunity to find a new, higher-paying job.
 If you’re happy where you’re at, but would like to generate a little more income through freelancing, there are plenty of people out there who will pay for your skills.

 - Cut costs when you shop.
 You can save when you shop online by downloading a free browser extension that will automatically scan thousands of retailers for lower prices — and keep you from overpaying.